patchlevel/event-sourcing/docs/pages/snapshots.md

 }
 ```

+!!! warning

-> :warning: In the end it has to be possible to serialize it as json.
+    In the end it has to be possible to serialize it as json.

 ## Batch

+// Todo

 ## Adapter